 Effectiveness of Thoracic Spine Decompression Surgery

 Decompression surgery can be a helpful treatment for people with severe pain from compressed nerves.
 Up to 3 in every four people who have had the surgery experience a considerable improvement in pain.
 People who experienced difficulty walking before surgery due to leg pain or weakness can often walk further comfortably after the operation.

-Yes.
 There are risks and complications associated with spinal decompression, such as nerve or tissue damage and allergic reaction to anesthesia, infection, bleeding, and blood clots.
-However, as long as you have our spine doctors and surgeons to help you out, you can stay completely worry-free.
-Our team takes complete care of patients throughout the healing procedure.
+However, as long as you have our spine doctors and surgeons at the Southwest Scoliosis and Spine Institute to help you out, you can stay completely worry-free.
+Our team with offices in Dallas, Plano, and Frisco, Texas takes complete care of patients throughout the healing procedure.

 We’re here to help STOP THE PAIN